MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-H-Asian-Longhorned-Beetle/section-301.51-7.md

 ##### § 301.51-7 Assembly and inspection of regulated articles. #####

-(a) Persons requiring certification or other services must request the services from an inspector1 at least 48 hours before the services are needed.
+(a) Persons requiring certification or other services must request the services from an inspector 1 at least 48 hours before the services are needed.

 1 See footnote 1 to § 301.51-5.